yvesbou/virtuals-python/README.md

 Alternatively, you can also use a `.env` file ([`python-dotenv` package](https://github.com/theskumar/python-dotenv) to store and load the key) if you are using the Virtuals Python SDK.

 ## Usage (GAME)
-The Virtuals SDK is currently to developed and configure agents powered by GAME.
+The Virtuals SDK current main functionalities are to develop and configure agents powered by GAME.
+Other functionalities to interact with the Virtuals Platform will be supported in the future.
 This GAME SDK can be used for multiple use cases:

 1. Develop, evaluate and update the existing Agent in Twitter environment.
 2. Build on other platforms and application using GAME (Task-based Agent).